Q: How do I join IABC?

 International dues for students are US$43.
 Additional local chapter and regions dues may apply.
-Students get all of the benefits of Professional membership (with the exception of the summer issue of Communication World ), but have to fulfill strict proof of student status requirements.
+Students get all of the benefits of Professional membership, but have to fulfill strict proof of student status requirements.
 To apply for student membership, students must submit when joining or renewing:

 - A student ID (fax or photocopy)